Azure/intelligent-app-workshop/docs/wksp2/07-semantic-kernel/simple-ai-orchestration/lesson3.md

     }
     ```

-1. Next, locate Step 3 in `Program.cs` and add import required for `StockService`:
+1. Next, locate Step 4 in `Program.cs` and add import required for `StockService`:

     ```csharp
-    // TODO: Step 3 - Add import required for StockService using Core.Utilities.Services;
+    // TODO: Step 4 - Add import required for StockService using Core.Utilities.Services;
     ```

-1. Next locate Step 4  and provide the following line to register the new `StockDataPlugin`:
+1. Next locate Step 5 and provide the following line to register the new `StockDataPlugin`:

     ```csharp
-    HttpClient httpClient = new();
+    // TODO: Step 5 - Initialize Stock Data Plugin and register it in the kernel HttpClient httpClient = new();
     StockDataPlugin stockDataPlugin = new(new StocksService(httpClient));
     kernel.Plugins.AddFromObject(stockDataPlugin);